Set app pricing and availability

-The Windows Store reaches customers in over 200 countries and regions around the world.
+The Microsoft Store reaches customers in over 200 countries and regions around the world.
 By default, we’ll offer your app in all possible markets.
 If you prefer, you can choose the specific markets in which you'd like to offer your app.

 For more info, see Define market selection.